NikitaVr/100DaysOfMLCode/log.md

 **Thoughts:** Create a more detailed log with more steps.
 Keep a location for useful scripts, also keep track of lessons learned.

 **Link to work:** [More Detailed Log](https://github.com/NikitaVr/100DaysOfMLCode/blob/master/logs/Day0.md)

+### Day 0: 18 July, 2018

+**Today's Progress**: Looked through the first 2 lessons of course.fast.ao again.
+Trained fast ai image classifier with unfrozen layers in the net on https://www.kaggle.com/c/plant-seedlings-classification .
+Got about 93.3% accuracy.

+**Thoughts:** Can probably tune it more and use different sizes to further improve accuracy.
+This library definitely makes it easy to get good results very fast.

+**Link to work:** [Commit](https://github.com/NikitaVr/100DaysOfMLCode/commit/a5458822952a475c1503d3345ab65f3031bf901e), maybe a good idea to also commit the trained saved model.